 Questions About Place of Birth, Ethnicity and Religion

-Whilst employers are legally entitled to ask you at a job interview if you have the correct paperwork to legally work in the UK and to ask you to provide evidence of that, theyre not entitled to probe into your personal history surrounding your specific place of birth.
-For example, say you had a unusual surname it would be improper of employers to look at your CV and, for example, see the surnames Ali, Khan, Kowalski or Hoffmann, and to ask in which country you were born as this could perhaps be construed as a company hiring (or not hiring) staff on the grounds of nationality, race or ethnic background.
+They’’re not entitled to probe into your personal history surrounding your specific place of birth.
+For example, say you had a unusual surname.– It would be improper of employers to look at your CV and see the surnames such as Ali, Khan, Kowalski or Hoffmann, and to ask in which country you were born.
+This could be seen as a company hiring (or not hiring) staff on the grounds of nationality, race or ethnic background.

-Whilst it is legal for the likes of ethnic background to be asked for on an application form, the reason for this is strictly for monitoring purposes and is usually included as a separate attachment from the main application form.
+It is legal for ethnic background to be asked for on an application form.
+The reason for this is strictly for monitoring purposes, and is usually included separately from the main application form.
 However, this cannot be brought up in relation to job interview questions.
-Additionally, on no account should an interviewer ask any job applicant about their religious affiliation or background.

 Questions About Age